 What is Hyperglycaemia?

-This occurs when the child doesn’t take enough insulin or if their body can’t use insulin properly resulting in high blood sugar levels.
-If this happens, your child may have symptoms such as feeling very thirsty, needing to urinate often, feeling tired, or having trouble breathing.
+This occurs when the child doesn’t take enough insulin or if their body can’t use insulin properly, resulting in high blood sugar levels.
+If this happens, your child may have symptoms such as feeling very thirsty, often urinating, being tired, or having trouble breathing.